Emerging Topics Experts

 Expert on: climate change, sustainability.

-Cynthia Klein-Banai leads campus sustainability initiatives at UIC and includes sustainability and resilience planning, implementation, tracking and reporting to meet UIC’s Climate Commitments (carbon neutral, zero waste, net zero water and biodiversity campus.
+Cynthia Klein-Banai leads campus sustainability initiatives at UIC and includes sustainability and resilience planning, implementation, tracking and reporting to meet UIC’s Climate Commitments (carbon neutral, zero waste, net zero water and biodiverse campus.
 She conducts research on metrics for sustainability in higher education using UIC-campus generated data for improving sustainability outcomes.

-Mary Ellen Mackesy-Amiti
+Mary Ellen Mackesy-Amiti Heading link

 Expert on: mental health among people who inject drugs.